 I’ve come to realise I need to prioritise what I won’t be able to do later in life.
 This will be something different for everyone.
 Some will want to start a family, other people may want to open a business or go skydiving.
 I would love to get a dog but I can do that any time.
 Short term, it’s travel and hiking for us — both of which rely on good health and a job that gives us the freedom to do so.
 And we have both of these things for now.

 Good health is something we all take for granted.
 When you’re young, it’s hard to imagine a time when your body will hold you back.
 I hadn’t considered this until we met a lovely Canadian couple on a fjord cruise in Bergen.
 They use to do a fair amount of walking and exploring and said:

 Do it while you’re young.
 When you get to our age, you have to worry about packing things like anti-inflammatories and even then, it takes you a few days to recover .

 When I’m old and my knees sound like pepper grinders, I want it to be because I’ve walked up and down mountains rather than solely because I’m old.
-Hopefully I will have memories and photos to look back on with a smile on my face, as I sit with Scott and a dog curled up between us.
+Hopefully I will have memories and photos to look back on with a smile on my face.

 I had a few opportunities to travel when I was younger but I never did for various reasons.
 Sometimes I wasn’t feeling braving enough or I didn’t have the money.
 But the thing I regret the most is not going because other people didn’t want me to.
 I wouldn’t change anything about where I am now because I’m happy with my life but I’m also fortunate in that I have time ahead of me to finally do those things.